• Skip to primary navigation

 What happens on the tour?

 Next, you will most likely make your way backstage near Splash Mountain.
 Here, the cast members prepare for the parade routes.
 We saw Mickey adjusting his head, the princesses practicing their waves, and the Maleficent float breathing fire.
-This behind-the-scenes access is quite incredible and you can tell the guides have taken much thought to planning the best day possible.
+This behind-the-scenes access is quite incredible.
+You can tell the guides have taken much thought to planning the best day possible.
 Your view of the parade setup may vary according to the time of your tour.
 Luckily, ours was right before a parade, so we were able to see plenty.

 What are the 4 Disney Keys?